lammps/lammps/doc/src/mdi_engine.rst

 ----------

-This command should typically be used in an input script after LAMMPS has setup the system is is going to model in collaboration with the driver code.
+This command should typically be used in an input script after LAMMPS has setup the system it is going to model in collaboration with the driver code.
 Depending on how the driver code tells the LAMMPS engine to exit, other commands can be executed after this command, but typically it should be used at the end of the LAMMPS input script.